-The proposed Consent to Land Severance is to sever the 1230 Sandy Bay Road parcel into five severed lots and one retained parcel of land.
-A small area of the subject property was previously cleared of vegetation for a former single detached dwelling use.
-The balance of the property remains forested.
-The proposed severed lots and retained parcel all have lot areas and frontages of a minimum of 2,000 sq m and 35 m, respectively.
+The proposed Consent to Land Severance is to sever the 1290 Sandy Bay Road parcel into five severed lots and one retained parcel of land.
+The subject property is currently vacant and forested.
+The severed lots proposed are to have lot areas and frontages of a minimum of 2,000 m2 and 35 m, respectively.
+The retained parcel is to have a minimum lot area and a minimum lot frontage exceeding 19.8 hectares and 152 m, respectively.

-Figure 3 - Severance Plan illustrates the proposed severed and retained parcels and is based upon the proposed development.
+Figure 3 - Severance Plan illustrates the proposed severed and retained parcels for a single detached dwelling house development.